Rico Henry: Brentford

 Henry began the 2021–22 Premier League season as an ever-present at left wing back and he scored in successive league matches in November 2021, which doubled his goalscoring tally for the club.
 In March 2022, Henry signed a new four-year contract, with the option of a further year and finished a mid-table 2021–22 season with 37 appearances and three goals.
 He improved his appearance tally to 39 appearances in all competitions during the 2022–23 season.

 Henry started the 2023–24 season as an ever-present in league matches, but he suffered an anterior cruciate ligament injury on his fifth appearance, in a 1–0 defeat to Newcastle United on 16 September 2023.
 He returned to full training in August 2024, but a "minor setback" the following month put his return to full training back to 4 October 2024.
 Following involvement in unpublicised behind closed doors matches, Henry returned to competitive match play with a start in a 1–0 FA Cup third round defeat to Plymouth Argyle on 11 January 2025.
 After one further appearance, he missed 2 1/2 months with a hamstring injury.
 After recovering, he made four appearances during the remainder of the 2024–25 season, all as a substitute.

+Henry entered the 2025–26 season fully fit and made 30 appearances, predominantly as a starter, prior to suffering a season-ending hamstring injury in March 2026.
+The one-year option on Henry's contract was triggered by the club at the end of the season.
+He returned to match play during the 2026–27 pre-season.

 International career

 Born in England, Henry is of Jamaican descent.
 While an U12, he was a member of the England team that competed at the 2008 Danone Nations Cup.
 On 10 November 2015, Henry received his first call-up to the England U19 squad for friendly matches against the Netherlands and Japan.
 He won four caps at U19 level.
 Henry was named in England's U20 squad for the 2017 Four Nations Tournament and appeared in all three matches as the Young Lions won the competition.
 Henry was named in the England squad for the 2017 U20 World Cup, but was forced to withdraw due to injury.

 Henry switched his allegiance to Jamaica in 2025.
 In November of that year, Henry was named in the Jamaica squad for two 2026 World Cup qualifiers against Trinidad and Tobago and Curaçao.
-He made his debut on 13 November 2025 in a 1-1 draw with Trinidad and Tobago, just two days after receiving his Jamaican passport.
+He made his debut on 13 November 2025 in a 1–1 draw with Trinidad and Tobago, just two days after receiving his Jamaican passport.